ab2gbl/my_cheat/Welcome file.md

  Each subfolder inside represents a distinct feature view within the application.
 - #### Admin Module Overview
 The admin module is composed of multiple feature components, each responsible for managing a specific part of the system.
-- #### admin/transactions/
-Displays the list of all transactions made
-- View transaction details and trace
-- Filter transactions by criteria
 - #### admin/accounts/
 Manages bank accounts.
 Features:
 	- create/read/update account
 	- View account details
+	- Make account as default
+- #### admin/transactions/
+Displays the list of all transactions made
--  account details
+- View transaction details and trace
-- Suspend accounts (disable activities)
-- Filter accounts
+- Filter transactions by criteria

-- #### admin/customers/
+- #### admin/paiment/
 Displays the list of all customers in the system.
 Features:
 - View customer details